 “How can we keep teachers from leaving?”

-Are you placing blame on others?
-Or, are you focused on what you can control?
+Are you placing blame of the problem on others?

-On Episode #98 of The Group Project Podcast, I interviewed Roark Horn who is the Executive Director of School Administrators of Iowa.
+On Episode #98 of The Group Project Podcast, I interviewed Roark Horn who served as the Executive Director of School Administrators of Iowa.
 During our interview, I asked Roark, “What advice do you have for school leaders who are dealing with a teacher shortage?”